cubicle-jockey/cj_bitmask_vec/README.md

         z.item *= 2;

         // here we modify the 8th bit of the bitmask.
-        // - note that set_bit() only modifies a single bit,
+        // - Note that set_bit() only modifies a single bit,
-        //   leaving the rest of bitmask unchanged. z.bitmask.set_bit(7, true);
+        //   leaving the rest of the bitmask unchanged. z.bitmask.set_bit(7, true);
     }